 Absoloot was born from the love for paper and design.
-In 2011 the two friends, Judit Hantos and Andrea Hermann, set out to found their own design and print studio in a loft-like old mill a 30-minutes walk from Budapest’s inner city.
+In 2011 the two friends, Judit Hantos and Andrea Hermann, set out to find their own design and print studio in a loft-like old mill a 30-minutes walk from Budapest’s inner city.
 Since then Absoloot has grown into a design brand, which manufactures beautiful paper goods and works with young designers from all over the world.
 We took the chance to talk to Andrea Hermann about how everything began, the selection of artists, studio routine and the future of Absoloot.

 What is Absoloot about and who are the people behind it?